ilyakava/kaggle-dr/about.md

 | FC-4                    | (128, 4)                      |
 | sigmoid                 |                               |

-This network had [21.66 million parameters](https://github.com/ilyakava/kaggle-dr/blob/master/my_code/VGGNet.py#L101) and used up almost all of my availble 12Gb of GPU RAM.
+This network had [21.66 million parameters](https://github.com/ilyakava/kaggle-dr/blob/master/my_code/VGGNet.py#L101) and used up almost all of my available 12Gb of GPU RAM.
 This same network with an input image of size 192x192 would fit in 6Gb of GPU RAM.
 Each convolutional layer (except the first) has dropout with *p=0.1*, and every convolutional layer has an LReLu non-linearity, and each FC layer has dropout with *p=0.5*.

 The other successful network in [`network_specs.json`](https://github.com/ilyakava/kaggle-dr/blob/master/my_code/VGGNet.py#L387) is similar, but would take smaller input images, and has 1 fewer convolution layer.

-The initial network decisions were made with the help of [Stanford tutorial][karpathy].
+The initial network decisions were made with the help of the [Stanford tutorial][karpathy].
+Given more time, I would have experimented with larger filters on larger images (3x3 filters were best on 128x128 images), as well as larger overlaps in the pooling to [preserve spatial information](https://www.reddit.com/r/MachineLearning/comments/2lmo0l/ama_geoffrey_hinton/clyj4jv).

 ## Parameter Sharing Attempts

 I tried the same solution Sander Dieleman did in his [plankton][plankton] challenge: splitting the image into quarters, running each quarter through the convolutional layers independently, and then connecting the features from the four quarters to the same series of 3 FC layers.
 I called this [`Fold4xBatchesLayer`](https://github.com/ilyakava/kaggle-dr/blob/master/my_code/layers.py#L23) in the code because the pixels are being folded across the batch dimension in the 4D input data tensor.
 This marginally worsened results.
-Given more time, I would have combined this folding pixels across batches with the prealignment strategy.
+Given more time, I would have combined this folding pixels across batches with the pre-alignment strategy.

 I also tried a similar strategy but with [folding pixels across channels](https://github.com/ilyakava/kaggle-dr/blob/master/my_code/layers.py#L8), which led to a considerable runtime speedup but 10% worse performance.